-In the 10 videos in this module, Tim lightly covers branding design strategies as well as the optimization of your product listings, including a special guest contributor.
+In the 10 videos in this module, Tim lightly covers branding design strategies as well as the optimization of your product listings, which involves including a special guest contributor.

 In this lesson, you will learn:

-- Considerations that must be made when creating a brand name.
+- Things to be considered when creating a brand name

-- Getting the Most out of Your Keywords (Tim gives three tips)
+- Getting the most out of your keyword

-- A walkthrough of the data-driven (no estimates) tool that Tim trusts #awesomepage
+- Walkthrough of the data-driven (no estimates) tool that Tim trusts